Dubai in April

 Between May and early July sandstorms can hit the city, although rainfall, despite being quite irregular in Dubai, is mainly prevalent during the cooler months.

-Throughout November and December, Dubai experiences an autumn of sorts when the rainfall vastly increases.
+Throughout November and December, Dubai experiences autumn of sorts when the rainfall vastly increases.
 This is massively enhanced come January and February, which are the wettest months of the year.

 The temperature still remains in the mid-20s throughout these months, with the rain often proving a nice respite from the blistering heat for some tourists.